 Col. Sam Harper, Dogsport Reconnaissance

 Yeah, I’ve been known to thumb through show dog magazines.
-Nearly two years ago I suggested that a would-be breeder looking for a purebred dog would have to stumble over the fact that there’s a dog show nearby.
+A couple years ago I suggested to my daughter that a would-be breeder looking for a purebred dog would have to stumble over the fact that there’s a dog show nearby.
 Nothing has changed.

 If a prospecting pet owner tries to strike up a conversation with the person holding the leash, they are politely rebuffed.
-She raised an eyebrow.
+My daughter raised an eyebrow.
 I reminded her that I’ve checked the lay of dog show land.
 So I moved forward, observing that dog show folks only want to impress judges and each other.

-Let’s say I picked up a show dog magazine with the intent of looking for a purebred dog breeder in my state.
-I would find page after page of flashy dog photos but no contact information.
+Let’s say I went to a local dog show with the intent of finding a purebred dog breeder in my area.
+Everyone is busy but I spot some free magazines.
+I help myself to one and find page after page of flashy dog photos but no contact information.
 I guess everybody knows everyone because, well, they are so pompously important.

-“So what’s wrong with that” I said and she frowned, “I don’t know.
-People are afraid to advertise dogs for sale for fear of the animal rights groups or local animal control raids.”
+“I don't get it...”
+She frowned, replied “People are afraid to advertise dogs for sale for fear of the animal rights groups or local animal control raids.”

 Sure enough, I flipped though page after page that contained the handler’s email, website, or phone number but no way to reach the owners.
 We batted it back and forth, thumbing through magazines.
 Yep, all the dog ads start out thanking the judge.
 (It is now 2 years later and nothing has changed.)

 She thoughtfully agreed “Yes we deny dog show politics and then we spend a grand to run ads that prove it exists.”